 If more than one application has the same criterion as outlined above, the award will be determined on a first-come, first-serve basis.
 (For partnering sites, the first application received will determine the first-come, first-serve basis).

-Applications must be submitted by 1:00 PM EST on 11/05/2024 and time stamped.
-Distribution of awards will continue as described until all available funds are utilized or by the RFA closing date of 11/05/2024, whichever comes first.
+Applications must be submitted by and time stamped.
+Distribution of awards will continue as described until all available funds are utilized or by the RFA closing date of, whichever comes first.